Unidata/netcdf-fortran/docs/netcdf-f77.md

     NF\_SHARE flag.

  `BUFRSIZEHINT`
-:   This argument controls a space versus time tradeoff, memory
+:   This argument controls a space ves time tradeoff, memory
-    allocated in the netcdf library versus number of system calls.
+    allocated in the netcdf library ves number of system calls.

     Because of internal requirements, the value may not be set to exactly the value requested.
 The actual value chosen is returned by